As I celebrate my 36th birthday this week, I thought I’d use this opportunity to create a list, of sorts, that includes a few things:

 My No. 1 requirement for my dream home is walkability.
 If I can walk to a coffee shop, a yoga studio and a great restaurant or wine bar, I would never, ever move.
 Oh, and major bonus points if this location never gets above 78 degrees :)

 Effective multitasking is a myth, but multi-MASKING, is a must.
 You CAN achieve clearer pores while watching TV, emptying the dishwasher or doing some stretches.
 All from the comfort of your own home.
+Follow it up with this super affordable, clean face scrub (yes, I use a few things besides Beautycounter) and No. 1 Brightening Facial Oil (with Vitamin C) and you will honestly feel and look like you’ve had a facial!

 I really love fall but I’m not into any of the “pumpkin spice” hype.

-I seriously want to start or be part of a walking club.
+I want to start or be part of a walking club.
 My entire childhood, all I did was walk places with my gfs.
 Now as an adult I can recognize both the mental and physical benefits of this.
 Who’s interested?!

 I rarely sit down.
 This causes a lot of anxiety for my husband, especially when he’s sitting.